external-secrets/external-secrets/design/cluster-external-secret-spec.md

 Edge cases are,

-1. namespaces being labeled after creation - currently handled via a re-queue interval, but the interval is a tad high and the changes won't take place right away.
+1. namespaces being labeled after creation - currently handled via a re-queue interval, but the interval is a tad high and the changes won't take place right away. --
+This has been handled by adding a refreshInterval to the spec which can be defined and controls when the controller is requeued.

-2. Template being changed after deployment - Handled via the `createOrUpdate` function which should reconcile the `ExternalSecrets`
+1. Template being changed after deployment - Handled via the `createOrUpdate` function which should reconcile the `ExternalSecrets`

 ### Drawbacks
 This will incur a high load on providers as it will create N number of `ExternalSecret`s which will also poll the provider separately.
 This can be fixed in two ways,